anup-moitra/md102-intune-virtual-company-lab/05-application-deployment/microsoft-365-apps-autopilot-deployment.md

 - Microsoft 365 Apps can be created as an Intune app deployment.
 - Selected Office apps can be assigned as required apps.
 - The app deployment can support an Autopilot provisioning scenario.
-- Outlook, Excel, and PowerPoint can later be tested after Autopilot enrollment.
+- Word, Excel, and PowerPoint can be installed on an Autopilot-enrolled Windows device.
+- Word can be opened and signed in with User 01 after deployment.

 ## Lab Context